midi2-dev/bl-midi2-rs/README.md

 All message wrappers are grouped into aggregate enum types.
-There's a top level enum type which can represent all messages, and there's sub enum types for each different UMP type specified by the MIDI 2.0 documentation.
+There's a top level enum type which can represent all messages, and there's sub enum types for each different UMP type specified by the MIDI 2.0 specification.

 ```rust
 fn handle_message(buffer: &[u32]) {